If you are looking for a beginner bodyweight workout, you are in the right place.

 If one of your goals is to do a straight line handstand, for example, jumping into a handstand and continuously falling over is not considered specific training.

-However, holding a handstand against a wall is specific training, because you will actually spend time in that position and your body will get used to it.
+However, holding a handstand against a wall is specific training, because you will spend time in the actual position and your body will get used to it.

 Mistake #5: Lacking consistency